InTheShadaux/YoutTube_360_Processor/README.md

 # YoutTube_360_Processor
 Video Processor for 360 videos.

+This uses FFMpeg and SpatialMedia.
+Settings are hard-coded Top_Bottom Stereoscopic Videos.

 1. Download YouTube_360_Processor.zip file.
 2. Extract the YouTube_360_Processor.zip file.
 3. Open the folder where you extracted YouTube_360_Processor.zip.